kcapp/colors/color-switcher/README.md

-# kcapp-announcer
+# kcapp-color
-Simple `node` script which listens for certain events from `socket.io` and switches colors on a LED strip depending on player colors
+Simple `node` script which listens for certain events from `socket.io` and switches colors on a LED strip, matching each color configured for a player

 ## Install
 1. Clone repository `git clone https://github.com/kcapp/enhancements.git`